esc/pandoc-with-pygments/README.rst

 console (not Python code) and ``console`` which is for  a shell session (not shell scrips).
 These are especially useful when writing documentation and they do exist in Pygments and are regularly used in Sphinx documents.
-So, now the goal is to use Pygments as a filter in pandoc to perform the highlighting.
+So, now the goal is to use Pygments as a filter in Pandoc to perform the highlighting.

 Usage
 -----